 A gym floor has to be able to handle a lot of use, which is why rubber flooring is such a popular option.
 Rubber is the perfect choice for any home gym because it can prevent slips and falls while also absorbing impact.

 Rubber flooring won’t dent or scratch and is easy to clean.
 It’s available in mats, tiles, or rolls and can be installed over any type of subfloor.
 Rubber floor tiles are the best option for those who want a DIY installation as they are very simple to install without assistance or specialist tools.
+Opting for rubber flooring for home gym applications is a good choice as not only are rubber tiles easy to fit, they are also more budget friendly than alternative flooring options such as wood.

 Rubber interlocking tiles are also a great option for DIY’ers and commercial facilities alike.
 They come in a variety of colours and thicknesses to suit different levels of use and either have a puzzle profile or a straight edge with hidden connector pieces linking the mats together.
+Workout interlocking mats save time and money by eliminating the need to involve specialist fitters or other tools.

 Rubber gym flooring rolls are a great option for covering large areas.
 They’re available in different thicknesses to accommodate any type of equipment.